Azure-Samples/openai-end-to-end-baseline/README.md

 ### Download your flow

 > :bulb: This example assumes your flow has a connection to Azure OpenAI.
 You can create a connection to Azure OpenAI using the [LLM tool](https://learn.microsoft.com/en-us/azure/machine-learning/prompt-flow/tools-reference/llm-tool?view=azureml-api-2) in your flow.
-This will create a Jinja template which will be downloaded with the files from Machine Learning Studio.
-A Jinja template is required for building the flow with the `pf` CLI.
+This will create a Jinja template which will be downloaded with the files from Machine Learning Studio, which is required for building the flow with the `pf` CLI.

 1. Open the Prompt flow UI in Azure Machine Learning Studio
 1. Expand the 'Files' tab in the right pane of the UI.
 1. Click on the download icon to download the flow as a zip file

 > :bulb: If you are using a jumpbox to connect to Azure Machine Learning workspace, when you download the flow, it will be downloaded to your jumpbox.
-You will either need to have the [prerequisites](###Prerequisites%20for%20Deploying%20the%20Flow) installed on the jumpbox or you will need to transfer the zip file to a system that has the prerequisites.
+You will either need to have the [prerequisites](#Prerequisites%20for%20Deploying%20the%20Flow) installed on the jumpbox or you will need to transfer the zip file to a system that has the prerequisites.

 ### Build the flow